 Look, I love language and I can read a book with a poor to nonexistent plot just for the pure joy of the prose (sick, I know!).

-Editing your own writing is not always easy to do but if you can master this, your writing will really improve.
+Editing your own writing is not always easy but when you can master this, your readers will benefit from your “up-level” writing skills.

-Now you have them…my 8 easy ways for you to improve what you write.
+Now you have them…my 8 easy ways for you to improve your writing skills.

-And let me remind you, I use them constantly as part of my treasure chest of good writing tools.
+And let me tell you, I use them constantly as part of my treasure chest of good writing tools.

 It would be an embarrassing mistake for you to continue writing poorly after you’ve read this post.